Callum-Gilfedder/ReactBootstrapProject/my-app/README.md

 * Payment processing seems like over-kill for this kind of project?
 * Make sure the website is fully responsive.
 * Add a Categories row in the WOB style.
 This will change up the repetitiveness of the normal rows.
+* Update images to higher-resolution ones so that when they navigate to details page the images aren't pixelated.

 Recommandations taken from ChatGPT: